techmely/hoc-lap-trinh/java/05-xu-ly-ngoai-le/02-khoi-try-catch-trong-java/khoi-try-catch-trong-java.md

 ::result

-java.lang.ArithmeticException:</code>
+java.lang.ArithmeticException:
-by zero rest of the code...</code>
+by zero rest of the code...

 ::